 Page three offered news about the school, visits by Commissioner Ezra Hayt, Susan Longstreth and Mary Brown, outside clergy, and by Hampton Institute officials.
 Also reported was a student's obituary and a description of the curriculum used for a deaf and mute school.
-There was a "PRESENTATION OF HYMN BOOKS" to the Carlisle school from the 34th St. Reformed Sabbath School in New York City, an account of a laboratory demonstration by Prof. Charles F. Himes of Dickinson College titled "WHY DOES IT BURN," a notice that the Navajo chiefs wanted to send children to the school and a report that fifteen Indian school students made a trip to Wilson College in Chambersburg.
+There was a "PRESENTATION OF HYMN BOOKS" to the Carlisle school from the 34th St. Reformed Sabbath School in New York City, an account of a laboratory demonstration by Prof. Charles F. Himes of Dickinson College titled "WHY DOES IT BURN," a notice that the Navajo chiefs wanted to send children to the school, and a report that fifteen Indian school students made a trip to Wilson College in Chambersburg.
 Page four contained a notice of a gift of $20 titled "HURRAH!
 HERE'S HOPE FOR US!
 COLORED CHILDREN HELPING INDIAN CHILDREN," followed by the January 6, 1880 letter from Etahdleuh (Kiowa) to Miss Mather that described his trip to recruit new students from the Cheyenne and Kiowa Agencies.
 Also on the page was a letter from Prof. Porter to Cpt.
-Pratt about techniques for teaching English from the Deaf Mute College, followed by a letter from Paul C Tsait-kope-te from Tarrytown about his difficulty learning to speak English and his gratitude to his St. Augustine teachers.
+Pratt about techniques for teaching English from the National Deaf-Mute College, followed by a letter from Paul C Tsait-kope-te from Tarrytown about his difficulty learning to speak English and his gratitude to his St. Augustine teachers.
 The page concluded with a local history lesson by Prof. Himes on the role of Carlisle town people during the Revolutionary and Civil Wars.

 Note: This newspaper was found in correspondence of the Bureau of Indian Affairs.
 That correspondence in posted in our Documents section.